Discord: Child grooming and safety

 CNN has reported that Discord has had problems with sexual exploitation of children and young teenagers on its platform.

 In July 2018, Discord updated its terms of service to ban drawn pornography with underage subjects.
 Some Discord users subsequently criticized the moderation staff for selectively allowing "cub" content, or underage pornographic furry artwork, under the same guidelines.
-The staff held that "cub porn" was separate from lolicon and shotacon, being "allowable as long as it is tagged properly".
-After numerous complaints from the community, Discord amended its community guidelines in February 2019 to disallow the sexualization of "non-humanoid animals and mythological creatures as long as they appear to be underage", in addition to announcing periodic transparency reports to better communicate with users.
+The staff held that "cub porn" was different from lolicon and shotacon and "allowable as long as it is tagged properly".
+After numerous complaints from the community, Discord amended its community guidelines in February 2019 to disallow the sexualization of "non-humanoid animals and mythological creatures as long as they appear to be underage", and announced periodic transparency reports to better communicate with users.

-In June 2023, NBC News reported that they had identified 35 cases of adults being charged with "kidnapping, grooming, or sexual assault" that allegedly involved the platform.
-They additionally discovered 165 cases of prosecution for the sharing of child sexual exploitation material on the platform.
+In June 2023, NBC News reported that it had identified 35 cases of adults being charged with "kidnapping, grooming, or sexual assault" that involved Discord.
+It also discovered 165 cases of prosecution for sharing child sexual exploitation material on the platform.

 In March 2024, a joint investigation by The Washington Post, Wired, Der Spiegel, and Recorder outlined the extensive child grooming, sexual abuse (including sextortion), and murder conducted by a group known as 764 on Discord.
-The investigation linked 764 and its associated groups and servers to cases in Germany, United States, and Romania, going as far back as April 2021.
-Discord's representative stated that the service filed hundreds of reports, in addition to removing over 34,000 accounts associated with the group.
+The investigation linked 764 and its associated groups and servers to cases in Germany, United States, and Romania dating to April 2021.
+Discord's representative said the service filed hundreds of reports and removed over 34,000 accounts associated with the group.

+The Brazilian government ordered Discord to block its livestreaming services in the country on August 12, 2026, following the suicide of a 13-year-old girl who had been encouraged to do so by others over a livestream.
+While those involved were also being charged, Brazil claimed that Discord failed to take appropriate measures under its child safety laws to protect children from such content and would fine the company if it failed to disable livestreaming within three days.
+Discord said it was cooperating with Brazilian authorities.